christosgalano/terraform-template-repo/README.md

 The purpose of this repository is to simplify the setup and management of your Terraform projects.
 It offers the following key features:

 - **Modular structure:** The repository is organized into logical modules to help you easily navigate and manage your Terraform configurations.
-- **Comprehensive documentation:** The `docs/` folder houses all the necessary documentation to help you effectively utilize this template repository.
 - **Automated workflows:** The repository comes with a set of automated workflows to streamline your development process.

 ## Layout